DataDog/integrations-extras/botprise/README.md

 All events are sent to the Datadog event stream.

 ### Configuration
-For getting datadog API invoke we need to enter API key and application key
+To use the Datadog API, you need to enter an [API key and an application key][5]:

 Input a Datadog API Key []:xxxx9232ad913d1a864828a2df15xxxx Input a Datadog Application Key []:xxxxcb1798718f7a2da141071e7305599d60xxxx